- Incorporated metacognition more explicitly into my teaching

 Waverly teaches Physical geography, Physical Geography Laboratory, Cultural Geography, World Regional Geography, and Urban Geography.

-San Diego Mesa College (SDMC) serves over 36,000 students from its campus north of the city of San Diego, California.
+San Diego Mesa College (SDMC) serves over 36,000 students from its campus in the city of San Diego, California.
 It is part of the San Diego County Community College District, and is often called "Mesa College."
 Thirty-seven percent of students at SDMC are Hispanic/Latino, and 15% are Asian.
 About one-third of the students are more than 25-years old.

 Physical Sciences Department